OCA/partner-contact/partner_data_vies_populator/README.rst

 Installation
 ============

-This module require the `python-stdnum <https://pypi.org/project/python-stdnum/>`_ librairy.
-As Odoo itself depend on this librairy, it should already be installed on your system.
+This module require the `python-stdnum <https://pypi.org/project/python-stdnum/>`_ library.
+As Odoo itself depends on this librairy, it should already be installed on your system.

 Usage
 =====

-When changing a company partner VAT number, this module will try to fetch the partner data from VIES webservice, if available on VIES will update the name, address and country.
+When changing a company partner VAT number, this module will try to fetch the partner data from VIES webservice.

+If found on VIES, it will update the name, address, zip, city and country.

 Bug Tracker
 ===========